 On one level the KLF was about a duo of music business veterans who initially used their knowledge and experience to utilise cheap sampling technology later leading to commercial success and acclaim.
 But then they also conducted this part of their careers in such a way that it challenged the traditional models of the music-business, and even rebelled against them.

-… which certainly describes The KLF’s modus operandi.
+… which certainly fits The KLF’s modus operandi.

 The letters ‘KLF’ stood for many things, which changed many times throughout their life-span.
 The first documented occurrence is in 1987, when the moniker ‘Kopyright Liberation Front’ was mentioned on their record releases.
 But over the years up to the 1992 retirement, they always got asked this question in interviews and were always making up new names.
 One much-quoted line is “We’re on a quest to find out what it means.
 When we find out, we can stop what we’re doing now.”
 Various examples of these names are: ‘Kings of the Low(er) Frequency’, ‘Kool Low Frequency’, ‘Keep Looking Forward’, ‘Kevin Likes Fruit’ and so on, but the usually accepted definition is ‘The Kopyright Liberation Front’.